-Our Breast Cancer Ambassadors have committed to taking action nationally and locally to help stop women dying from breast cancer by 2050 – find out if your MP has signed-up and take action if they haven’t.
+Our Breast Cancer Ambassadors have committed to taking action nationally and locally to help us achieve our goal – that by 2050, everyone who develops breast cancer will live.
+Find out if your MP has signed-up and take action if they haven’t.

 Ahead of the General Election 2015, we asked supporters to contact their local parliamentary candidates and ask them if they would become a Breast Cancer Ambassador if elected.
 More than 21,000 emails were sent to candidates across the UK and we now have nearly 200 MPs committed to championing breast cancer issues in Parliament and their constituency – that’s about a third of all MPs.